tapis-project/documentation/source/technical/sharing.rst

 #. fileInputs sourceUrl
 #. fileInputs targetPath

-If an execution system, for instance, is specified in a shared application definition, and that *system is not overridden in the job submission request*, then jobs running in a SAC will be granted implicit access to the system's definition.
-The same goes for the other SAC-eligible attributes:  If their values are specified in the application and those values are not overridden when a job is submitted, Tapis implicitly grants access to the designated resource.
+If an execution system, for instance, is specified in a shared application definition, *and that system is not overridden in the job submission request*, then jobs running in a SAC will be granted implicit access to the system's definition.
+The same goes for the other SAC-eligible attributes:  If their values are specified in the application and those values are not overridden when a job is submitted, Tapis implicitly grants access to the designated Tapis resource.

 Implementations of Tapis Sharing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Below are links to the sharing APIs for each service.
-Also see the individual services' sharing discussions in this online documentation.
+Also see the sharing discussions in each serivce's documentation.

 - Systems-Sharing_
 - Applications-Sharing_